Extending the cosmic distance ladder two orders of magnitude with strongly lensed Cepheids, carbon AGB, and RGB stars: Probability of Magnification

-The curves shown in Figure~\ref{Fig_PDFmu} are obtained from inverse ray tracing of large simulations but with a finite pixel size.
-This pixel size is comparable to the size of a large star with radius $\approx 300$ times the solar radius.
-Smaller stars can attain larger magnifications when they are crossing a microcaustic that are not being reproduced by the curves shown in the figure, so for these smaller stars it is possible to attain magnifications beyond $\approx 10000$.
-This very high magnification factors can be typically maintained for just a few hours to a few days, depending on the star radius and its relative velocity with respect to the microcaustic.
+The curves shown in Figure~\ref{Fig_PDFmu} were obtained from inverse ray tracing of large simulations but with a finite pixel size comparable to the size of a large star with radius $\approx$300\Rsun.
+Smaller stars can attain magnifications $\ga$10\,000 when they cross a microcaustic, but that is not reproduced by the curves in Figure~\ref{Fig_PDFmu}.
+Such enormous magnification factors can typically be maintained for only hours to a few days, depending on the star radius and its velocity relative to the microcaustic.